itchio/itch-docs/integrating/platforms/linux.md

 **Note:** While `copydeps` can save you the labour of manually finding and copying the shared object files, it's still heavily recommended to verify if the application runs correctly and whether you're not bundling any excessive libraries.

-### Building on older systems for maximum compatibility
+### GLIBC compatibility

 As a developer, you might be running the latest and greatest version of your Linux distribution - but your players might not.

 Binaries compiled on recent version of [Ubuntu](http://www.ubuntu.com/), for example, might fail on older [Fedora](https://getfedora.org/) versions.
+This is often because of the GLIBC version your executable is linked against.

+One way to avoid this problem entirely is to produce **fully static binaries** using [musl libc](https://musl.libc.org/) instead of GLIBC.
+Languages like Rust and Go have built-in support for static linking with musl, and you can also use [musl-cross](https://github.com/richfelker/musl-cross-make) toolchains for C/C++.
+Static binaries have no system library dependencies, so they'll run on virtually any Linux distribution.

-Part of the reason is the GLIBC version your executable is linked against.
-While bundling the dynamic libraries you use is relatively easy, linking against a different GLIBC version is a whole nother matter.
+If static linking isn't an option, you'll want to target an older GLIBC version.
+While bundling the dynamic libraries you use is relatively easy, linking against a different GLIBC version is a whole other matter.

 You can check the GLIBC versions required by a binary with this one-liner: